 Belek in Antalya lies near the Mediterranean Sea and it is here that golf tourism has developed at breakneck speed.
 Belek has both professionally designed golf courses, and luxurious golf resorts to make your golf break a truly memorable one.

-Best courses for Golf holidays in Turkey
+Best Golf courses in Turkey for Golf holidays

 Belek has hosted many international golf tournaments.
 Predictably, it boasts of some of the best golf courses in Europe, designed by European Tour winners like David Feherty, Nick Faldo and Colin Montgomerie.